 The museums offer an insight into culture and history in Vaduz.
 They help to understand the principality.
 For this reason alone, a visit is worthwhile.

+Book yours here Arrival by plane, bus or train*.
 Liechtenstein does not have an airport.
 However, airports are in Friedrichshafen (85 km), Altenrhein (50 km) and Zurich-Kloten (115 km).
-Arrival by train is also possible.
+It is also possible to travel by train.

 Do you already know: